Mobile Alerting

 It does not make sense to select the same option (either Clear or Acknowledge) for both an individual check and the whole checklist - that would result in several acknowledgements / updates.
 It would make sense, for example, to have the first check in a checklist trigger Acknowledgment of the alert (to let all know that the alert is being addressed) and to have completion of the checklist automatically trigger clearing of the alert (assuming you've designed the checklist in such a way that it is only completed when the problem is resolved).

 Checkit enables you to assign roles to checklist users and to limit the completion of selected checks to staff with certain roles.
 You might consider using a checklist to instruct staff to carry out the necessary remedial work but reserve a check in which you specify the Alert Action Clear, to clear the Alert, to a member of staff with the role manager for example.
-For details, please refer to Custom Roles (note that this works with Apps/Memos using version 3.0 of the CWM app or higher, only).
+For details, please refer to Custom Roles (note that this works with Apps using version 3.0 of the Checkit App or higher, only).

 Additionally you can enforce the order in which checklist users complete checks within a checklists to ensure they do the required work in a logical/rigorous order - for details refer to Check Sequencing.